pierre-24/nxt-interpreter/README.md

 ...
 And I added:

++ I implemented some of the few remaning opcodes.
 + A threading mechanism, so `op_finclump` really schedule other clumps (= threads).
++ A virtual file system.

 ## Note: the project structure